Google Chrome Extension Crackdown Brings New Rules on Data Collection and AI Jailbreaks — What We Know

 Who Is Affected and What Data Can Chrome Extensions Collect?

-It is also worth remembering that your information may already have been leaked in other data breaches.
+It is also worth remembering that your information may already be exposed in other data breaches or data leaks.
 Many people do not find out until suspicious messages or account alerts appear later.

 Check if your email was found in a leak